 The earliest Eucharists were home Masses (Acts 2:46 says ‘they broke bread at home’) with small numbers and one could safely presume they would have been very simple.
 Elaborate ceremonies would develop only later.

-Yet these early Eucharists were establishing the traditions or should we say ‘Traditions’ with a capital ‘T’.
+Yet these early Eucharists were establishing the traditions or should we say ‘Traditions’ with an upper case ‘T’.
 When we want to be truly ‘traditional’, we are looking not at the Church of the 1950s or the Middle Ages but at the very early Church of the first few centuries.

 As the good news spread beyond the borders of Israel, there were Gentile converts and these too remembered Jesus’ death and resurrection in the Breaking of Bread.
 Luke tells us of Paul at Troas: ‘On the first day of the week, when we met to break bread … ‘(Acts 20:7–12)